SchmidtDSE/plastics-pipeline/COOKBOOK.md

 <br>

 ## Expanding input data
+Simple append to existing files in `data`:

-Data are generally used as available and split between train, test, and validation.
+Note that instances are generally used as available and split between train, test, and validation.
 One exception is the temporally displaced out of sample step whose behavior can be changed by editting `is_out_sample_candidate` in `tasks_ml.py`.

 <br>